 The key to success would be linking the systems managing customs requirements with those managing non-custom requirements, such as TRACES (Trade Control and Expert System) for veterinary health services.
 This relies on a central element devised by the EU: the exchange of EU Customs Single Window (EU CSW-CERTEX) certificates.
 This initiative started under the leadership of DG TAXUD in 2016 with the launch of an impact assessment, followed by a public consultation in 2018-2019, and the publication of the impact assessment in 2020.
 B2G and G2G cooperation will require further reflection and will give way to the constitution of a college of experts, similar to the DTLF for the eFTI ecosystem.

-It is a report eponymous to its editors respectively president of the Union TLF and chairman of the Daher Group, published in September 2019 at the request of the Ministry of Economy.
-It is entitled For a more competitive supply chain at the service of companies and sustainable development.
+It is a report named after its authors, respectively president of the TLF Union and president of the Daher Group, published in September 2019 at the request of the Ministry of Economy.
+It is entitled " For a more competitive supply chain serving businesses and sustainable development."
+It concludes with six key measures to enable France to take better advantage of its four international gateways—Dunkerque, Roissy, Le Havre, and Marseille—to climb the international rankings and become astrategic logistics hub.

 France PCS